 4. Services.
-S ESS staff r me logs are maintained for personnel receiving salary from Extended School Such salary is for direct services to the Extended School Services program.
-No member is paid more than his/her actual hourly rate for a comparable position lar program.
-Yes ▼ 5. classified). specific ex school district has written criteria for the selection of ESS staff (certified and ESS teachers and other ESS staff are first employed based on having the pertise to meet the needs of the students being served.
-All other criteria for nt are both fair and equitable to applicants.
-Yes 🔻 6. ecords are maintained for student attendance to Extended School Services dent progress toward individual goals.
-Yes ▼ 7. transportat ot enrolled in ESS are allowed to utilize local school district provided ion through ESS funds only to the extent that it does not increase the cost of portation to ESS.
-Yes ▼ 8. in the "Inte 30th of eac ata related to ESS services, either daytime or out of school, must be recorded rvention Tab" to the Kentucky Department of Education no later than June ch school year for services offered during the school year itself, and September SS Summer School offerings.
+S me logs are maintained for personnel receiving salary from Extended School Such salary is for direct services to the Extended School Services program.
+No ESS per is paid more than his/her actual hourly rate for a comparable position in the gram.
+Yes ▼ 5. classified). expertise to school district has written criteria for the selection of ESS staff (certified and ESS teachers and other ESS staff are first employed based on having the specific meet the needs of the students being served.
+All other criteria for employment are not equitable to applicants.
+Yes ▼ 6. ecords are maintained for student attendance to Extended School Services and of ogress toward individual goals.
+Yes ▼ 7. ot enrolled in ESS are allowed to utilize local school district provided transportation SS funds only to the extent that it does not increase the cost of such transportation Yes ▼ 8.
+"Intervention school year ta related to ESS services, either daytime or out of school, must be recorded in the on Tab" to the Kentucky Department of Education no later than June 30th of each r for services offered during the school year itself, and September 30th for ESS chool offerings.
 This data must include but is not limited to: Yes ▼ a.
 Number of students receiving extended school services; b.
 Content areas where services received C. Hours of service provided; d.
 Demographic data for students receiving extended school services; and e.
 Student improvement as a result of extended school services.
-9. for ESS se s for ESS are used specifically for direct services to students who are eligible ervices as defined in KRS 158.070 and 704 KAR 3:390 Section 3.
-All ESS subject to rules and regulations outline in 704 KAR 3:390 Section 4.
-Yes ▼
+9. ESS service s for ESS are used specifically for direct services to students who are eligible for sees as defined in KRS 158.070 and 704 KAR 3:390 Section 3.
+All ESS funds are rules and regulations outline in 704 KAR 3:390 Section 4.
+Yes ▼ L